top of page

 Tax Free Savings Account (TFSA)

-The TFSA will allow taxpayers 18 and over to contribute up to $6,000 per year (as of 2020) into the account where any income earned will grow tax free and funds may be withdrawn with no tax implications.
+The TFSA will allow taxpayers 18 and over to contribute up to $7,000 per year into the account where any income earned will grow tax-free and funds may be withdrawn with no tax implications.
 The range of investments available is essentially the same as provided with an RRSP.
 The major difference between the TFSA and an RRSP is that there is no deduction allowed for a TFSA.
 Although an RESP is preferable due to the government grants provided, if you would like to save funds above and beyond the RESP grant limits, the TFSA should be an attractive option.

 In Trust For Accounts (ITFs)